apache/cordova-docs/www/docs/en/5.1.1/guide/platforms/android/index.md

 ## Install the Android SDK

 Install the [Android Stand-alone SDK Tools](http://developer.android.com/sdk/installing/index.html?pkg=tools) or [Android Studio](http://developer.android.com/sdk/installing/index.html?pkg=studio).
-Procceed with `Android Studio` if you plan developing new Cordova for Android plugins or using native tools to run and debug Android platform.
+Proceed with `Android Studio` if you plan developing new Cordova for Android plugins or using native tools to run and debug Android platform.
 Otherwise, `Android Stand-alone SDK Tools` are enough to build and deploy Android application.